Crystals MCP Server by RoxyAPI

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for a specific crystal by ID but does not explicitly state when to use this versus alternatives like get_crystals_search or get_crystals_random.
-No exclusions or when-not-to-use guidance is provided.
+The description implies usage for a known crystal by ID, but it does not explicitly mention when to use this tool versus alternatives like get_crystals_search or get_crystals_random, nor does it provide exclusions.
+The context is clear but lacks explicit alternative guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.